Your cart is currently empty!

 By David Parmenter

-These 12 lessons are extracted from my Toolkit How to Implement Quarterly Rolling Forecasting and Quarterly Rolling Planning – and get it right first time // Toolkit (Whitepaper + e-templates)
+These lessons have come from my implementation guide (Whitepaper + e-templates) “How to Implement Quarterly Rolling Forecasting and Quarterly Rolling Planning – and get it right first time”

 I have come across a number of examples where companies have had to rebuild the forecasting model within 18 months of its commissioning, as a better understanding of the planning tools and its capabilities comes to light.